Motorcycle engine – Understanding the different types

 1. Less fuel efficient

-Four cylinder motorcycle engines are popular due to their balance of power, smoothness, and reliability.
-Within the four-cylinder engine, there are two types according to various configurations.
+Four-cylinder motorcycle engines are popular due to their balance of power, smoothness, and reliability.
+Within the four-cylinder engine, there are two configurations.

 1. Inline Four Engine